meilisearch/specifications/text/0117-typo-tolerance-api.md

 - Required: True
 - Default: `5`

-`minWordSizeFor1Typo` permits to customize the minimum size for a word to tolerate 1 typo.
+`minWordSizeFor1Typo` customize the minimum size for a word to tolerate 1 typo.

-> Given the default value `5`, the search engine will start to apply typo tolerance on a query term if its length is at least equals to 5 characters.
+> Given the default value `5`, the search engine starts to apply typo tolerance on a query term if its length is at least equal to 5 characters.

 ### 1.2.1.5 `minWordSizeFor2Typos`